Study Program(s): Bachelor of Environmental Science

 Malcolm has experience managing teams and projects through DEPL, including with the Great Barrier Reef Marine Park Authority, and Queensland Parks Wildlife Service - Marine Parks.
 He has a passion for the environment and sharing his knowledge and experiences with a wide range of audiences.

-The challenges of studying (including conquering my own fears) have definitely been worth it, my degree assisted my thinking, research, writing and communication skills, and has had a flow on effect of increasing my experiences and opportunities.
+The challenges of studying (including conquering his own fears) have been worth it, as his degree assisted his thinking, research, writing and communication skills, and has had a flow on effect of increasing Malcolm’s experiences and opportunities.

 Malcolm’s career highlights include presenting his work at the World Indigenous Network Conference in Darwin 2012 for land and sea managers from all over the world.
 Another highlight was presenting at the International Coral Reef Symposium in Honolulu, Hawaii, which is the principal association to which coral reef scientists, managers and enthusiasts from across the world come together.